vinh1988/FedAvgBART/README.md

 #### Training

-To train the federated DistilBART model on the CNN/DailyMail dataset:
+To train the federated BART model on the CNN/DailyMail dataset:

 #### Arguments